autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 9.md

 - moving object has much less mass than the object at rest
 	- V<sub>f</sub> = 0
 - in an elastic collision the forces between the colliding objects are conservative.
 Both momentum and mechanical energy are constant in an inelastic collision.
--  and inelastic collision is 1 in which there are non conservative
+- An inelastic collision is one in which there are nonconservative forces between the colliding objects so that some of the initial kinetic energy is turned directly into internal energy.
+-
 # 9.5
 # 9.6
 # 9.7